- The Wine

 Flo says (July 2018): Citrus, petrol, lightness and pure minerality.
 This Riesling still sings and refreshes the palette.

-Product code PHILLIPSGRAUSCHIEFER Bottle Size 0.75 Winemaker Weingut Phillips-Eckstein Featured Themes Mature Vintage Available Style White, Single Variety, Dry, Still Variety Riesling Country Germany Region(s) Mosel Ripeness Normal Closure Screwcap Vintages 2011 Last Tasted 27 Sep 2017 921 vintage: 2011 size: 0.75 stock: 28 available from London Warehouse
+Product code PHILLIPSGRAUSCHIEFER Bottle Size 0.75 Winemaker Weingut Phillips-Eckstein Featured Themes Mature Vintages Style White, Single Variety, Dry, Still Variety Riesling Key Features Unoaked, Vegetarian and Vegan Country Germany Region(s) Mosel Ripeness Normal Closure Screwcap Vintages 2011 Last Tasted Sep 27, 2017 name: Grauschiefer Trocken vintage: 2011 size: 0.75 product code: stock: 24 in London Warehouse